Stuart Forster reports on the Sri Drowpathy Amman Fire Walking Festival, the annual firewalking festival in Bengaluru, India.

-There has to be some sort of trick to firewalking, surely people don’t really walk across hot ash wearing no protection on their feet; this was my supposition as I headed towards Bangalore’s Cantonment district and the annual Sri Drowpathy Amman Fire Walking Festival.
+There has to be some sort of trick to firewalking?
+Surely people don’t really walk across hot ash wearing no protection on their feet?
+Fittingly, given the subject, those were the burning questions that I was looking to have answered as I walked through Bengaluru’s Cantonment district towards the annual Sri Drowpathy Amman Fire Walking Festival.

-The contagious joy expressed at Indian festivals, vivid colours and their propensity to provide fascinating insights into cultural traditions means I’ve become something of a South Asia festival junkie.
-So, on hearing that the Sri Drowpathy Amman Fire Walking Festival is Asia’s biggest, I jumped in the next available rickshaw to seek out my next fix.
+The contagious joy expressed at Indian festivals, vivid colours and their propensity to provide fascinating insights into cultural traditions means I’ve become something of a festival junkie while living in South Asia.
+On hearing that the Sri Drowpathy Amman Fire Walking Festival is Asia’s biggest firewalking event, I jumped in the next available rickshaw to the city centre.

-Interestingly, this firewalking festival, in its current incarnation, has only been around for four decades but it draws upon a 500 year old tradition.
-People of Tamil descent, devotees of the Hindu goddess Draupadi, brought the firewalking festival with them as they settled in Bangalore.
-Many Tamils moved here in the nineteenth century, as servants of British Indian Army officers.
-Even today the lilting tones of Tamil are commonly heard in the historic Cantonment district.
+Interestingly, this firewalking festival, in its current incarnation, has only been around for four decades.
+Yet it draws upon a 500 year old tradition.
+People of Tamil descent, devotees of the Hindu goddess Draupadi, brought the firewalking festival with them as they settled in Bengaluru.
+Many Tamils moved here in the nineteenth century as servants of officers in the British Indian Army.
+Even today the lilting tones of Tamil are widely heard in the historic Cantonment district.

 The secretary of the festival’s organising committee, M. Rajendra Naidu, welcomed me into their headquarters close to the Sri Devi Padavettamman Temple.
 Internationally, Bangalore is renowned for its hi-tech, high rise offices and the call centres out at Whitefield.
 But here in the heart of the Cantonment cows with painted horns still potter about on the streets with open-fronted shops.
 Save for men in dhotis (cotton wraps) playing with their mobile phones it’s easy to imagine that little has changed here since the British left, back in 1947.